 Teak lumber is also a reliable outdoor wood, though, and this is largely a result of its silica content.
 Teak absorbs silica from the sandy soil in which it grows, and this silica penetrates into the very fibers of Teak wood, making the lumber extremely water resistant.

-Teak’s silica levels only increase when the trees are sourced from old growth regions rather than from lower-quality plantations, so if you purchase your Teak from a reliable lumber wholesaler (like J Gibson McIlvain Company, for example), it will surely make for a wonderful and durable completed outdoor project.
+Teak’s silica levels only increase when the trees are sourced from old growth regions rather than from lower-quality plantations, so if you purchase your Teak from a reliable lumber wholesaler (like J Gibson McIlvain Company, for example) which sources from old growth forests instead of plantations, you’ll obtain a higher quality form of Teak wood, and that will surely make for a wonderful and durable completed outdoor project.

 But only Ipe is the favorite choice for decking projects.

-Because of Ipe’s unparalleled density, it is considered “king” in terms of decking materials.
-It surpasses other types of decking materials in nearly every category, including durability, stability, and attractiveness; many experts consider its abilities as a decking material to be unmatched by even Teak.
+Because of Ipe’s unparalleled density, it is considered the “king” in terms of decking materials.
+Ipe wood surpasses other types of decking materials in nearly every category, including durability, stability, and attractiveness; many experts consider its abilities as a decking material to be unmatched by even Teak.

 Both are incredibly versatile…